 The High Cost of Loving is sincere, but its finish contradicts the logic of its buildup.
 Because of a silly (but very credible) misunderstanding, Jimbo flies off the handle and jeopardizes his career.
 The insulting implication is that employees that question or grumble about company policy are confused, misinformed, or have mental issues.
 We know better.
-Managers with corporate parachutes are always advising the office troops to, “Just do your job and hope for the best.”
+Managers with corporate parachutes are always the ones advising the office troops to, “Just do your job and hope for the best.”

 The Warner Archive Collection DVD-R of The High Cost of Loving appears a little gray and pale, but this may have been its intended look.
 The direction and cinematography in the office sets seem very late ’50s, and would have made good Mad Men study material.
 The sound is fine.
-Ms. Rowlands is of course attractive, but does not yet seem the gorgeous eye-catcher we soon came to know.
+Ms. Rowlands is of course attractive, but does not yet fully seem the gorgeous eye-catcher we soon came to know.

 A trailer is included.
-A complete fraud, it sells The High Cost of Loving as a domestic sex comedy, using every bit of physical action and cute line of dialogue to promise big laughs.
+A complete fraud, it sells The High Cost of Loving as a domestic sex comedy, using every bit of physical action and every cute line of dialogue to promise big laughs.
 “It’s as intimate as the young couple next door who forgot to pull down the shade.”
 The trailer resembles one of those web mashups that re-edit something like Rosemary’s Baby to appear to be a wacky, high-spirited laugh fest.
 If audiences went to Ferrer’s film with those expectations, we’re not at all surprised that it didn’t do well.

 Note that Steve and Jimbo, assistants to executives, are just ‘sort of scraping by’ in jobs they must have gotten soon after the war ended.
 Yet each has a nice little house, nothing fancy but nice.
-In today’s Los Angeles, people with houses of any description within forty miles of a desirable neighborhood are either simply rich, or they bought them a long time ago, or they earn very good combined salaries.
+In today’s Los Angeles, people with decent houses of any description within forty miles of a desirable neighborhood are either simply rich, or they bought them a long time ago, or they earn very good combined salaries.

 I’m really glad I got to see The High Cost of Loving.
 Post- Mad Men, it’s a terrific discussion starter.
 Unless your marriage is in money trouble, in which case it will be excruciating.